mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

     LIMIT 10;
     ```

 !!!
+Warning "Pay Attention to the Queries"
-Warning "From now on, we will use the `#!sql example_db.demo_data.home_rentals` table.
-Make sure you replace it with `files.home_rentals` if you connect the data as a file."
+    From now on, we'll use the `#!sql example_db.demo_data.home_rentals` table.
+Make sure you replace it with `files.home_rentals` if you connect the data as a file.

 ### Understanding the Data

-We will use the home rentals dataset where each row represents one rental home.
-We will predict the `rental price` value for all the newly added properties in the following sections of this tutorial.
+We use the home rentals dataset, where each row is one property, to predict the `rental_price` column value for all the newly added properties.

 Below is the sample data stored in the `#!sql example_db.demo_data.home_rentals` table.